Using psychology to learn psychology

 Task 4: Wrap-up

-Ask all students in turn (they should all have an answer)
+Ask all students — they should all have their own answer

 1. What change (if any) they will make to note taking next week, and why?